 - Following an SSI denial if it was overlooked and appears necessary to establish SSI eligibility.

-Medicaid should normally cover the cost of the medical exam and form completion.
+Washington Apple Health should normally cover the cost of the medical exam and form completion.
 However, the medical professional may charge for copies of the parent's chart notes.
 It may be appropriate to pay for missed doctor appointments when we set up the appointment for the parent and the parent was not able to give the doctor a 24-hour cancellation notice.

 We only pay for psychological exams and testing for parents who are on the SSI track.
 Further, if the person has worked with a psychologist or psychiatrist, we may be able to get sufficient information for an SSI referral from existing chart notes.